zak-45/WLEDAudioSync-Chataigne-Module/README.md

 ```
 This will install Chataigne / python module / chataigne module.

-Nota : If Chataigne already installed, just abort its installation.
+Nota : If Chataigne already installed, you can abort its installation.
+       Python need to be installed with pip, required only if want BPM.

 ```